• Skip to primary navigation

 Guanacaste Airport Car Rentals

-If you are renting a car in Costa Rica, you will find all the car rental companies inside Guanacaste Airport.
+If you are renting a car in Costa Rica, you will find car rental company counters inside Guanacaste Airport.
 They will be in the baggage claim area and you can find companies like Alamo, Hertz, Budget, Enterprise, Thrifty and more.

 However, since Guanacaste Airport is too small for the car rental offices, most companies will shuttle you to their airport office close by.
-Some companies will bring the car to the airport parking lot but there may be an extra fee for it.
+Some companies will bring the car to the airport parking lot but there may be an extra fee for it and it is not comfortable since the Guanacaste Airport parking lot is open.

 We have a partnership with Adobe Rent a Car who has an office two minutes away from Guanacaste Airport to give discounts and lots of extra benefits (free cooler, free SIM card, free surf racks, etc.).
 You can check out our Costa Rica car rental discount here.